Agnes Keith, Countess of Moray: Queen Mary's jewels

-The lengthy inquiry and litigation with Regent Morton over the custody of the precious stones, ended on 5 March 1575, when the earl, in his own name and that of Agnes, surrendered them to Morton.
+The lengthy inquiry and litigation with Regent Morton over the custody of the precious stones, ended on 5 March 1575, when the earl, in his own name and that of Agnes, surrendered them to Morton, although discussions about compensation for Moray's debt's continued.
+Meanwhile, to raise money, Agnes had to pawn her own jewels with merchants and goldsmiths.
+A list includes a belt given her by Moray and a garnishing of gold, gold chains, and a diamond set "tablet" which she pawned to a kinsman James Keith.
+Agnes sent the lawyer Thomas Craig to plead her case, on behalf of her daughters, for the money owed to Regent Moray, and losses incurred during Morton's pursuit of the jewels.
 The Earl of Argyll would later be partly responsible for Regent Morton's fall from power and loss of the Regency in 1578.